soketi/network-watcher/README.md

 If you run Echo Server standalone in a cluster, at scale, you might run into capacity issues: RAM usage might be near the limit and even if you decide to horizontally scale the pods, new connections might still come to pods that are near-limit and run into OOM at some point.

-Running Network Watcher inside the same pod will solve the issues by continuously checking the current pod using [Prometheus](https://github.com/soketi/echo-server/blob/master/docs/ENV.md#prometheus), labeling the pods that get over a specified threshold with `echo.soketi.app/accepts-new-connections: "no"`, so that the services watching for the pods will ignore them if also checking for this label:
+Running Network Watcher inside the same pod will solve the issues by continuously checking the current pod using [Prometheus](https://github.com/soketi/echo-server/blob/master/docs/ENV.md#prometheus) (**Prometheus server is not needed!**), labeling the pods that get over a specified threshold with `echo.soketi.app/accepts-new-connections: "no"`, so that the services watching for the pods will ignore them if also checking for this label:

 ```yaml
 spec: